ajavan034-coder/NigVpnBot/README.md

 # NigVpnBot - VPN Telegram Bot

-A Telegram bot for selling VPN configs (VLESS/VMess) connected to a 3x-ui panel.
+A Telegram bot for selling VPN configs connected to a 3x-ui panel, Azumi Wireguard Panel.

 ---